 Spring-blooming types are planted in autumn (the colder your climate, the earlier in the fall you plant), while fall-blooming types are planted in spring.
 To find out when you should be planting the spring-blooming types in your particular region, see the zone-based schedule provided in Spring Bulb Plants.

 How to Plant Crocus Bulbs

-Divide to prevent overcrowding and/or to propagate.
+Divide to prevent overcrowding or to propagate.

 For the sake of plant nutrition, leave the foliage alone after blooming until it fully yellows.
-If you're growing your plants in a planting bed, it's easy to leave them alone for this time period.
+If you're growing your plants in a planting bed, it's easy to leave them alone for this period.
 But if you're growing crocus flowers in the lawn, it may be difficult to remember that you won't be able to mow until the foliage yellows (about 6 weeks after bloom).
-That's because the leaves are so grass-like that they blend in to lawns.
+That's because the leaves are so grass-like that they blend into lawns.
 To help yourself remember not to mow in that area, stick stakes in the ground as the blooms of your plants start to fade, to mark the "no-mow zone."

-Landscape Uses, Squirrel Control
+Landscape Uses and Squirrel Control

 Squirrel pests like to dig up crocus bulbs.
 Spreading blood meal around the planting bed will help deter the pests (and green up the grass considerably, if you're planting crocus bulbs in a lawn area), but a surer squirrel-control method is to lay chicken wire on top of the ground where you have just planted your crocus bulbs.
-The nice thing about protecting crocus bulbs in this way is that, since crocus plants are relatively small, there's no need to remove the chicken wire later, unless it's an area you'll need to mow (for bulb plants that grow bigger, you'd have to remove the chicken wire before they push up in spring, lest the foliage be cut on the sharp wire).
+The nice thing about protecting crocus bulbs in this way is that since crocus plants are relatively small, there's no need to remove the chicken wire later.
+That's unless it's an area you'll need to mow (for bulb plants that grow bigger, you'd have to remove the chicken wire before they push up in spring, lest the foliage is cut on the sharp wire).